 Music and art feel like close siblings in the family of creative expression, yet I often encounter folks who are very comfortable in the open-ended art realm but feel a lack of confidence in their ability to integrate music and music education with their kids or in their classrooms.

 My background is actually in music, so I am on the other end of the spectrum.
-I feel decidedly less confident in my own ability to create representationally accurate things in the world of visual arts, but I’m working on it!
-Hopefully, this is the beginning of a series here at The Artful Parent to help you gain confidence in connecting with your kids using sound, music and art together!
+I feel decidedly less confident in my own ability to create in the world of visual arts, but I’m working on it!
+Hopefully, this activity will help you gain confidence in connecting with your kids using sound, music and art together!
 I’m going to walk you through a simple way to use music as a listening activity and as an art prompt with kids.
 It’s simple and super enjoyable!

 A Music Activity for Kids Using Music as an Art Prompt